wallnerryan/pxdocs-backup/content/Understand/_index.md

 ## Understand how PX-Backup works

 PX-Backup provides namespace and label selectors, allowing you to create granular backups of the application you want.
 You can broadly backup an entire namespace, or you can use label selectors to select only certain resources to backup.
 This selection method also helps preserve associated configuration and pod data, ensuring that your backups will work properly once restored.
-For example, PX-backup can back up a mySQL deployment containing pods, PVCs, and volumes tagged with a `app = mysql` label.
+For example, PX-backup can back up a MySQL deployment containing pods, PVCs, and volumes tagged with an `app = mysql` label.
 Given this system, PX-Backup can backup stateful apps as easily as stateless ones.
 <!-- <???
 True?
 Better validate this step. ???> -->

 You can schedule backups by creating an independent schedule policy that defines when backups run and how many rolling copies they keep, and you can associate this schedule policy with as many backups as you want.